 One way to learn how to dress for an interview is to look at examples of what not to wear.

 What to Avoid Wearing to a Job Interview for Young Women

-There's a good chance that a cute outfit you might wear to go shopping or to hang out with friends isn't appropriate for an interview.
-For example, as seen in this picture, spaghetti straps and fringes aren't acceptable for a job interview.
+There's a good chance that an outfit you might wear to hang out with friends or even to school isn't appropriate for an interview.
+For example, shorts and spaghetti-strap tops aren't acceptable for a job interview.

-Baseball caps, or any other type of hats, shouldn't be worn on an interview.
-Also, young men should avoid wearing jerseys or athletic shirts, and opt for a professional button down or polo shirt instead.
-In addition, girls aren't alone in avoiding over-the-top accessories.
-"Bling" type necklaces should be taken off before an interview.
+Like women, men should also avoid anything that looks too casual.
+For example, baseball caps, or any other type of hats, shouldn't be worn in an interview.
+Also, young men should avoid wearing jerseys or athletic shirts, and opt for a professional button-down or polo shirt instead.
+Make sure anything you wear fits you well and is not too loose or too tight.

 Dressing up is always better than dressing down when you're trying to get hired.
 It's important to make the best impression you can, regardless of the job you're interviewing for.

-For teen girls applying for a job, too much makeup won't be much help.
-Layering on the foundation, blush, lip gloss, and eye makeup is too much for an interview.
+For teenagers applying for a job, too much makeup won't be much help.
+Layering on foundation, blush, lip gloss, and eye makeup is too distracting for an interview.
 While it's good to look well-groomed and pulled together, this can be achieved with minimal makeup.
-Keep your makeup simple and pretty, and remember that a natural look is best.
+Keep your makeup simple, and remember that a natural look is best.